 GDP Annual Growth Rate in Peru averaged 3.37 percent from 1980 until 2022, reaching an all time high of 41.90 percent in the second quarter of 2021 and a record low of -29.60 percent in the second quarter of 2020.
 This page provides - Peru GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Peru GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-GDP Annual Growth Rate in Peru is expected to be 4.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Peru to stand at 4.00 in 12 months time.
-In the long-term, the Peru GDP Annual Growth Rate is projected to trend around 3.70 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Peru is expected to be 3.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Peru GDP Annual Growth Rate is projected to trend around 3.00 percent in 2023 and 2.50 percent in 2024, according to our econometric models.